Published July 25, 2021. Open access. | Gallery ❯ |

 Spanish common names: Tierrera de Orcés, serpiente terrestre de Orcés.

 Recognition: ♂♂ 28.5 cmMaximum distance from the snout to the tip of the tail.
 Snout–vent length=25.1 cm. ♀♀ 33.8 cmMaximum distance from the snout to the tip of the tail.
-Snout–vent length=31.2 cm..1 The Orcés’ Groundsnake (Atractus orcesi) can be recognized by having a round head similar in width to the neck, small eyes, dorsal scales arranged in 15 rows at mid-body, and a unique coloration.1,2 The dorsum is dark brown with a complete or incomplete light neck collar and faint blackish vertebral and dorsolateral stripes.1,2 The belly is yellowish with a median black large stripe.1,2 In the Amazonian slopes of the Ecuadorian Andes, A. orcesi is one of two members of the genus having a black ventral stripe; the other is A. duboisi, a snake with a dorsal pattern consisting of a series of small yellowish dorsolateral spots on a dark brown background color.1 Individuals of A. orcesi can be confused with A. occipitoalbus, A. gaigeae, and A. resplendens, but these snakes have a uniformly colored venter, and, in the case of the latter two, 17 dorsal scales rows at mid-body.2,3 The Amazon Coffee-Snake (Ninia hudsoni) also has uniformly-colored dorsum and a light collar on the neck, but has a cream-colored belly and keeled, instead of smooth, dorsal scales.4
+Snout–vent length=31.2 cm..1 Atractus orcesi can be recognized by having a round head similar in width to the neck, small eyes, dorsal scales arranged in 15 rows at mid-body, and a unique coloration.1,2 The dorsum is dark brown with a complete or incomplete light neck collar and faint blackish dorsal stripes (Fig. 1).1,2 The belly is yellowish with a median black large stripe.1,2 This species differs from A. duboisi by lacking series of small yellowish dorsolateral spots.1 From A. occipitoalbus and A. gaigeae, it differs by having a ventral stripe, and from A. resplendens by having 15, instead of 17, dorsal scales rows at mid-body.2,3 From Ninia hudsoni, it differs by having smooth dorsal scales.4

-Natural history: RareTotal average number of reported observations per locality less than ten. to localy frequentRecorded weekly in densities below five individuals per locality..
-Atractus orcesi is a semi-fossorial (living underground and at ground level) snake that inhabits evergreen foothill and lower-montane forests1 and open areas such as grasslands, river banks,5 cultivated fields, dirt roads,6 and rural gardens.7 Snakes of this species may be observed active at night on leaf-litter,6 rocks along streams,8 or hidden under rocks or logs during the day.7 Orcés’ Ground Snakes feed on earthworms9 and probably also on slugs, as is the case for other members of the genus.10,11 The defensive behavior in A. orcesi consists of trying to flee and using camouflage to hide.6,7 The reproductive ecology or reproductive season of the species is unknown; however, juveniles have been found in May.7
+Natural history: Atractus orcesi is a semi-fossorial snake that inhabits evergreen foothill, lower-montane forests,1 and open areas such as grasslands, river banks,5 cultivated fields, dirt roads,6 and rural gardens.7 Snakes of this species may be observed active at night on leaf-litter,6 on rocks along streams,8 or buried in soft soil or hidden under rocks and logs during the day.7 Orcés’ Ground Snakes feed on earthworms9 and probably also on slugs, as is the case for other members of the genus.10,11 The defensive behavior in A. orcesi consists of trying to flee and using camouflage to hide.6,7 The reproductive ecology or reproductive season of the species is unknown; however, juveniles have been found in May.7

-Conservation: Least Concern Believed to be safe from extinction given current circumstances..8,12 Atractus orcesi is included in this category because its current estimated extent of occurrence exceeds 20,000 km2, the species occurs in at least three privately protected areas and one major national park, and threats such as urban expansion, agricultural activities, and mortality from vehicular traffic in montane areas are limited or localized.8,13 At the national level,12 in Ecuador, this snake is also listed as Least Concern, but Colombian populations are listed in the Vulnerable category due to the species’ small distribution and the loss of habitat caused by livestock and agriculture in this country.5
+Conservation: Least Concern Believed to be safe from extinction given current circumstances..8,12 Atractus orcesi is included in this category because the species’ current estimated extent of occurrence exceeds 20,000 km2, spans large protected areas, and because threats such as urban expansion, agricultural activities, and mortality from vehicular traffic are limited or localized.8,13 At the national level,12 in Ecuador, this snake is also listed as Least Concern, but Colombian populations are listed in the Vulnerable category due to loss of habitat caused by agricultural expansion.5

-Distribution: Atractus orcesi is native to the Amazonian slopes of the Andes in Colombia and Ecuador.
-In the latter country, the species occurs at elevations between 298 and 1809 m.
+Distribution: Atractus orcesi is native to the Amazonian slopes of the Andes in Colombia and Ecuador (Fig. 2).
 Some authors mention that this species occurs at 3000 m above sea level,1 probably in reference to Colombian populations.
-However, the highest Colombian locality is “La Garganta del Balsayaco” (Appendix 1), where specimens have been found at 2400 m and more frequently below 2100 m (Fig. 2).
+However, the highest Colombian locality is “La Garganta del Balsayaco,” where these snakes have been found at 2400 m and more frequently below 2100 m.

-See it in the wild: Orcés’ Ground Snakes can be seen with ~5–10% certainty around the towns La Bonita, Loreto, and General Leónidas Plaza Gutiérrez (Limón).
+See it in the wild: Orcés’ Ground Snakes are easy to find around the towns La Bonita, Loreto, and General Leónidas Plaza Gutiérrez (Limón).
 These snakes also are encountered at Bigal River Biological Reserve and Wildsumaco Wildlife Sanctuary.
-Individuals may be detected by scanning the forest floor and leaf-litter along trails at night or by turning over rocks and logs in pastures nearby forests during the day.
+Individuals may be detected by scanning the forest floor and leaf-litter along trails at night or by turning over rocks and logs in pastures near the forest border during the day.

 Acknowledgments: Special thanks to Jonh Jairo Mueses-Cisneros for providing natural history data on Atractus orcesi.